IkQxzi/Dynamic-Easy-GPU-PV/README.md

-# Easy-GPU-PV
+# Dynamic-Easy-GPU-PV
-A work-in-progress project dedicated to making GPU Paravirtualization on Windows Hyper-V easier!
+An improvement on [Easy-GPU-PV](https://github.com/jamesstringerparsec/Easy-GPU-PV) which allows you to create a virtual machine and dynamically share a GPU with it.
+The VM will take up as much or as little GPU as it needs (takes precedence over the host), which is a better method of GPU partitioning than Easy-GPU-PV, which divides the GPU by a fixed percentage, as it is very useful if the host and VM need to use different amounts of GPU resources.

 GPU-PV allows you to partition your systems dedicated or integrated GPU and assign it to several Hyper-V VMs.
 It's the same technology that is used in WSL2, and Windows Sandbox.

-Easy-GPU-PV aims to make this easier by automating the steps required to get a GPU-PV VM up and running.
+Dynamic-Easy-GPU-PV aims to make this easier by automating the steps required to get a GPU-PV VM up and running.
-Easy-GPU-PV does the following...
+Dynamic-Easy-GPU-PV does the following...
 1) Creates a VM of your choosing
 2) Automatically Installs Windows to the VM
-3) Partitions your GPU of choice and copies the required driver files to the VM
+3) Dynamically partitions your GPU of choice and copies the required driver files to the VM
 4) Installs [Parsec](https://parsec.app) to the VM, Parsec is an ultra low latency remote desktop app, use this to connect to the VM.
 You can use Parsec for free non commercially.
 To use Parsec commercially, sign up to a [Parsec For Teams](https://parsec.app/teams) account

 ### Prerequisites: